The Warriors (1979) from Tuna And Johnny Web (Uncle Scoopy)

 The People Vote ...

 • With their votes ...
-IMDB summary: IMDb voters score it 6.9, Apollo users 90/100.
-These scores are fairly consistent with the three-star critical consensus.
+IMDB summary: IMDb voters score it 7.5.
+This score is fairly consistent with the three-star critical consensus.

 IMDb guideline: 7.5 usually indicates a level of excellence, about like three and a half stars from the critics.
 6.0 usually indicates lukewarm watchability, about like two and a half stars from the critics.
 The fives are generally not worthwhile unless they are really your kind of material, about like two stars from the critics.
 Films under five are generally awful even if you like that kind of film, equivalent to about one and a half stars from the critics or less, depending on just how far below five the rating is.